FLermaP/AI-Case-Study-2023/README.md

 ### Acquisitions and other Investments

 * Acquired a company by the name of Inductis in July, 2006.
 Inductis was a provider of research and analytics services.
-* EXL Inc. Invested 3 million dollars with the attempt to acquire a company by the name of iTouchpoint resulting in a loss of almost all 3 Million dollars
+* EXL Inc. Invested 3 Million dollars with the attempt to acquire a company by the name of iTouchpoint resulting in a loss of almost all 3 Million dollars

 ### From beginning to now